Hrishikesh-Bhorde/Packer-Unpacker/README.md

 1st compile the main.java file
 using
-# javac Main.java   command
+# javac Main.java

 then
-# run the Main.java
+run the Main.java

+using
-using Java Main.java
+# java Main.java

 ![imageOne](./Screenshots/1.png)
 ![imageOne](./Screenshots/2.png)